 Budget Your Backlog

 Managing your backlog is a similar concept.
-You have an infinite list of things you want to do, paired with a finite list of people do the work.
+You have an infinite list of things you want to do, paired with a finite list of people who do the work.
 The natural contention between those 2 things; prioritization.
 You are forced to reconcile the value of one thing over the next.
-You can't however determine value (accurately) without understanding the cost at some level.
+You can't, however, determine value (accurately) without understanding the cost at some level.

-Most of the time, a good backlog will acknowledge the work a team needs to do so that prioritization exercise takes place.
+Most of the time, a good backlog acknowledges the work a team needs to do so that a prioritization exercise can take place.
 Invisible queues are our enemy.
-I like to teach teams that there are really only 4 categories of backlog items (you can sub categorize however you wish or even rename the items).
+I like to teach teams that there are really only four categories of backlog items (you can subcategorize however you wish or even rename the items).

 • Roadmap